lleevveell66/fibn/README.md

 addresses it has found locally.

-Taking the above diagram as an example, the Hacker entity will trigger blacklisting on FIBN Master 1 by attempting to FTP, as well as FIBN Slave 1 (the green one) by attempting a telnet.
-But, because the list is also retreived remotely by FIBN Master 2 and FIBN Slave 2 (the yellow one), all four hosts will now block the Hacker entity's IP address.
+Taking the above diagram as an example, the Hacker entity will trigger blacklisting on FIBN Master 1 by attempting to FTP, as well as on FIBN Slave 1 (the green one) by attempting to telnet.
+But, because the list is also retreived remotely from FIBN Master 1 by FIBN Master 2 and FIBN Slave 2 (the yellow one), all four hosts will now block the Hacker entity's IP address.

 Only firewalld is supported, for now.
 I have ipset working in iptables, but not yet integrated into FIBN.
 That's coming.